-When US mum-of-four Dejah Roman shared an update about toddlers on Facebook a couple of years ago, she couldn’t have known that it was on a slow burn to go viral, and that’s what has happened two years after the fact.
+When US mum of four Dejah Roman shared an update about toddlers on Facebook, she couldn’t have known that it was on a slow burn to go viral, but that’s what happened years after the fact.

 “I am 2.
 I am not terrible.”

-Mary Katherine Backstrom, another mum in the trenches, re-shared Dejah’s compassionate post about stereotyped “terrible” two-year-olds and it’s caught the eye of tens of thousands of other parents.
+Mary Katherine Backstrom, another mum in the trenches, re-shared Dejah’s compassionate post about stereotyped ‘terrible’ two-year-olds and it caught the eye of tens of thousands of other parents.

 Dejah’s post was written from the point of view of a misunderstood toddler, and reminds us of how powerless small children can feel.

-“I wanted it to sound as if a 2-year-old could say this, this is what they would say,” she told Good Morning America.
+“I wanted it to sound as if a two-year-old could say this, this is what they would say,” she told Good Morning America.

 “They’re much more capable than we think and we are actually pretty disrespectful to them.
 We do things to keep them safe, but a lot of it isn’t necessary.”